dylan-m-mitchell/RayTracing/README.md

 2. Open the solution file `RayTracing.sln` in Visual Studio 2022.

+3. Select `Release` and `x64` as your configuration.

-3. Build the solution by selecting `Build > Build Solution` from the menu.
+4. Build the solution by selecting `Build > Build Solution` from the menu.

 ### Running the Application